michelp/pgsodium/README.md

 if they know the key id, length and context because they will not have the server secret key.

-The key id can be secret or not, if you store the key id then logged in users can generate the key if they know the key length and context and have permission to call the `pgsodium_derive()` function.
-Keeping the key id secret to a client avoid this possibility and make sure to set your [database security model](https://www.postgresql.org/docs/12/sql-grant.html) correctly so that only the minimum permission possible is given to users that interact with the encryption API.
+The key id, key length and context can be secret or not, if you store them then possibly logged in database users can generate the key if they have permission to call the `pgsodium_derive()` function.
+Keeping the key id and/or length context secret to a client avoid this possibility and make sure to set your [database security model](https://www.postgresql.org/docs/12/sql-grant.html) correctly so that only the minimum permission possible is given to users that interact with the encryption API.

 Key rotation is up to you, whatever strategy you want to go from one key to the next.
-A simple strategy i incrementing the key id and re-encrypting from N to N+1.
+A simple strategy is incrementing the key id and re-encrypting from N to N+1.
 Newer keys will have increasing ids, you can always tell the order in which keys are superceded.
-Frequent rotation means even if an attacker acquires an ancestor key, it will not work to decrypt data generated with a successor key.

 A derivation context is an 8 byte `bytea`.
 The same key id in different contexts generate different keys.
 The default context is